daniarthurwidodo/app-saw-nextjs-rajiman/docs/tasks.md

 ## Overview

 The Task Management system provides a comprehensive solution for creating, managing, and tracking tasks with nested subtasks and image attachments.
-Built with Next.js 15, Prisma ORM, and MySQL.
+Built with Next.js 15, Prisma ORM, and MySQL for Qwen Code.

 ## Features